How a $3 Cable Can Ruin Your Day

 If you happen to need any cables for your home or office, I recommend visiting MonoPrice.com.
 They have one of the largest selections of quality cables and other fun stuff for you to look through, all at excellent prices.
 And we make no money from this recommendation.

-If you have questions about the health of your network cables, give us a call at 704.752.6975 or email us at email@example.com.
+If you have questions about the health of your network cables, give me a call at 704.293.8233 or email me at email@example.com.